ocaml-doc/voodoo/doc/design.md

 - What do we do for the OCaml libraries (stdlib, seq, raw_spacetime, str etc -- these don't have opam packages -- mostly the META files come from the `ocamlfind` package)

 - What other packages will be painful?
 We have the 'corpus' compiled already, but missing files like META, dune-packages and so on.

+### Package doc

+Most packages doesn't have documentation pages but have:

+- `doc/$/README.*` (.org or .md)
+- `doc/$/LICENSE.*`
+- `doc/$/CHANGES.*`
+- `lib/$/META`
+  Every packages except the stdlib have it.
+  It's the only way to know sub packages.
+- `lib/$/opam`
+  Added by opam.
+- `lib/$/dune-package`
+  Added by dune, only in projects using dune.
+  Contains the same informations as `META`.
+- `lib/$/**.ml?`
+  Source files, intended to be seen by merlin or why not, "see code" links from documentation.
+(Odoc should do that someday !)

+A few packages have documentation intended to be read by Odoc:

+- `doc/$/odoc-pages/index.mld`
+  This is intended to be the entry point of the package's doc.
+  `assemble` should use it has the package page, possibly modifying it to add a common header.
+- `doc/$/odoc-pages/*.mld`

+Various other files we can find sometimes:

+- `doc/$/*.ml`
+  In dbuezli's libraries, it is meant to be appended at the end of `index.mld` automatically.
+- Some packages have things in `share/$`
+  But these are not intended to be read by users (eg. emacs/vim plugins)

+`voodoo-prep` adds some other informations that may be useful:

+- List of dependencies to other packages

 ## Voodoo-submit